-Figure 6. (a) Phases used in this study. (b) Raypaths predicted by PREM model connecting events (stars) and stations (black triangles) are plotted in gray.
-Small diamond shape dots stand for ScS reflection locations on CMB.
-Black lines denote the plate boundaries. (c) P and SH radiations patterns (color beach balls) are plotted for each event (stars).
-S and ScS piercing locations (black crosses) are plotted on SH radiation patterns for each event.
+Figure 6. (a) Geometry of the phases S and ScS are shown in cross-section. (b) Raypaths (blue) predicted by the PREM model connecting events (red stars) and stations (black triangles) are shown.
+Small red dots in the middle of the raypaths show ScS reflection locations on the CMB.
+Thick light-green lines denote the plate boundaries.
+Small box around the events depicts region enlarged in panel (c), which shows the lower hemisphere P and SH radiations patterns predicted from the CMT source information provided by Ekstrom (2XXX) (colored “beach balls”).
+For each event (red star), the P radiation pattern is shown with two SH radiation patterns: one with the predicted S wave piercing points (lower left), and one with the ScS piercing points (lower right) – piercing locations shown as black dots, and show that all events have S and ScS away from nodal lines.
+The thick light-green line is the plate boundary.
+Events are listed in Table 1.

-Figure 7. (a) Empirical source stacks (black solid lines) of velocity seismograms for S and ScS are plotted for an event on 26 August 2007.
-Gray shades are standard deviation associated with stacks.
-Numbers on the right denote number of records used to construct empirical sources. (b) S empirical source (dash line) is stretched by 112% to fit the ScS empirical source (solid black line).
-The stretched S (gray solid line) is then used to deconvolve with each trace. (c) Empirical source shape (black solid line) of deconvolved seismograms for S and ScS are plotted with respect to time.
-Gray shades and numbers on the right have the same meaning as in (a).
+Figure 7. (a) Empirical source stacks (black solid lines) of velocity seismograms for S and ScS are plotted for the August 26, 2007 event.
+Gray shading represents one standard deviation associated with the stack time points.
+Numbers on the right denote number of records used to construct empirical sources. (b) S empirical source (dashed line) is stretched by 112% to fit the ScS empirical source (solid black line). (c) Empirical source shape (black solid line) of deconvolved seismograms for S and ScS are plotted with respect to time.
+Gray shading and numbers to the right are as in (a).
+See text for more detail.

-Figure 8. (a) Geographical bins (black circles), bin centers (blue crosses), and ScS reflection locations on CMB (orange dots) are plotted in our study region. (b) Bootstrap stacks (black trace) with 95% confidence levels (orange trace) are plotted for all bins with bin number shown beside the bin center (blue crosses). (c) Positive energy below the 95% confidence level and negative energy above the 95% level are also plotted for each bin. (d) Bins with similar bootstrap stacks are grouped into clusters.
-Colors of bin circles correspond to clusters.
-The black cross stands for the center of each cluster.
-Numbers are cluster names.
-Bootstrap stacks and confidence level are also plotted similarly with (b).
+Figure 8. (a) 1.5 degree radius geographical bins (black circles), bin centers (blue crosses), and ScS CMB reflection locations (red dots) are plotted; only bins with > 10 records are shown. (b) Bootstrap stacks (black traces) with 95% confidence levels (orange bounding traces) are plotted for all bins.
+Bin locations are blue crosses, and numbers correspond to bin number. (c) Positive energy (dark red) below the 95% confidence level and negative energy (blue) above the 95% level are plotted for each bin location (blue crosses). (d) Bins with similar bootstrap stacks are grouped into 7 clusters.
+Colors of bin circles correspond to individual clusters.
+Blue crosses denote bin cluster centers..
+Bootstraped stacks (black traces) and 95% confidence levels (orange traces) are also plotted.

-Figure 9.
-Bootstrap stacks (thick black lines) of FRS residuals for all clusters are plotted with respect to time on left column.
-Gray shades denote the 95% confidence level.
-Dashed blue lines are the best fitting models while thin orange lines are good fitting models with weighted cross-correlation correlations within 90% of that of the best fitting model.
-Numbers on the upper right corner are cluster names.
-Velocity models of PREM (black), best fitting model (dashed blue), and good fitting models (orange) are plotted with respect to the height above the CMB on the right column for different clusters.
+Figure 9. (left column) Cluster FRS bin-stacks (thick black lines) plus bootstrap resampling stack bounds (gray shaded area denotes the 95% confidence level) are plotted with the best-fitting model FRS (dashed blue lines), along with FRS predictions from any model with weighted cross-correlation correlations within 90% of that of the best fitting model (dotted orange lines).
+Numbers in the upper left corner correspond to cluster numbers. (right column) Velocity models of PREM (black line), best fitting model (dashed blue line), and the good fitting models shown in the left panels (orange dotted lines) are plotted with respect to the height above the CMB for the seven clusters.